 Annalisa Jenkins, M.B.B.S., F.R.C.P. has served as a member of our board of directors since March 2018.
 From November 2017 until April 2019, Dr. Jenkins served as the chief executive officer of PlaqueTec Ltd., a biotechnology company focusing on coronary artery disease treatment and prevention.
 Previously, Dr. Jenkins served as the chief executive officer and a member of the board of directors of Dimension Therapeutics, Inc., a biotechnology company focused on rare and metabolic diseases associated with the liver, from September 2014 until its sale to Ultragenyx Pharmaceutical Inc. in November 2017.
 From October 2013 to March 2014, Dr. Jenkins served as executive vice president, head of global research and development for Merck Serono Pharmaceuticals, a biopharmaceutical company.
 Previously, from September 2011 to October 2013, she served as Merck Serono's executive vice president, global development and medical, and was a member of Merck Serono's executive committee.
 Prior to that, Dr. Jenkins pursued a 15-year career at Bristol-Myers Squibb Company, a biopharmaceutical company, where, from July 2009 to June 2011, she was a senior vice president and head of global medical affairs.
 Dr. Jenkins is currently a committee member of the science board to the FDA, which advises FDA leadership on complex scientific and technical issues.
-Dr. Jenkins serves on the board of directors of AgeX Therapeutics, Inc. (NYSE American: AGE), Oncimune Holdings plc (LSE: ONC) and a number of privately held biotechnology and life science companies.
+Dr. Jenkins serves on the board of directors of AgeX Therapeutics, Inc. (NYSE American: AGE), Oncimmune Holdings plc (LSE: ONC) and a number of privately held biotechnology and life science companies.
 Dr. Jenkins previously served on the board of Silence Therapeutics, Ardelyx, Inc. and Sensyne Health plc.
-Dr. Jenkins graduated with a degree in medicine from St. Bartholomew's Hospital in the University of London and subsequently Navy.
+Dr. Jenkins graduated with a degree in medicine from St. Bartholomew's Hospital in the University of London and subsequently trained in cardiovascular medicine in the UK National Health Service.
+Earlier in her career, Dr. Jenkins served as a medical officer in the British Royal Navy.
 We believe Dr. Jenkins is qualified to serve on our board of directors based on her industry experience in the field in which we operate and her executive experience with companies in our industry.